Introduction and Summary

 Random.new(seed) (default seed uses nondeterministic data)

 (A) General RNG implements Mersenne Twister, which is not preferred for a statistical RNG.
 PHP's

 mt_rand() implements or implemented a flawed version of Mersenne Twister.

-Math.random is implemented using
+Math.random (which ranges from 0 through 1) is implemented using

 Math.random is "implementation-dependent", though, according to the ECMAScript specification.